1997 Super League (Australia) season: Season summary

 For this season video refereeing was introduced to rugby league for the first time.
 The Telstra Cup premiership was held over eighteen rounds.
 The season was dominated by the minor premiers, the Brisbane Broncos, who won 14 of their 18 matches, losing only to the Penrith Panthers, the Hunter Mariners and eventual runners-up, Cronulla.
-The Grand final was played at Brisbane's ANZ Stadium in front of 58,912 people; the ground record for that venue.
+The Grand final was played at Brisbane's Queensland Sport & Athletics Centre in front of 58,912 people; the ground record for that venue.
 Brisbane defeated Cronulla 26–8 to win their third* premiership.
 The Auckland Warriors had teams in the Reserve grade and two age-group grand finals but lost all three.